SatyamGaba/253_pa3_code/README.md

 # Semantic Image Segmentation using CNN Architectures

 ## Idea
+Semantic Segmentation of an image is to assign each pixel in the input image a semantic class in order to get a pixel-wise dense classification.
 ![Semantic Segmentation](figures/semantic_segmentation.PNG)

+ We have performed the task of semantic segmentation on images from the CityScapes dataset.
+To go about this task, we have implemented a plethora of CNN architectures to compare performances.
+The metrics we have used to test our models are pixel accuracy, and Intersection-Over-Union (IOU, Jaccard Index) - explained in detail going ahead.
+The baseline model we used had 5 convolutional and 5 deconvolutional layers.
+This was followed by transforming the images to cater to mirror flips, image rotations and crops of different sizes - this ensures scale and rotational invariance.
+In the next model, we experimented with the number of layers in the CNN architecture and added pooling layers to enhance the performance by ensuring translation invariance.
+We dealt with the training bias because of different number of classes in the dataset using Dice loss.
+We eventually shifted our focus to transfer learning by using the pretrained ResNet18 network.
+Finally, we used the UNet architecture to perform the task of segmentation

 ## Goal
+* To perform semantic segmentation and comprehensive analysis on cityscape dataset using various architecture and techniques.
+* Visualization of output on a test image for all the experiments.

 ![Semantic Segmentation on Cityscape dataset](figures/sem_seg_cityscape.gif)

 ## How to use
 In "main.py" file: